wheelofheaven/wheelofheaven.io/content/en/resources/extraterrestrials-took-me-to-their-planet/index.md

 ![Image](images/le-message-book.jpg "Extraterrestrials Took Me To Their Planet, 1976 — Raël")

+### About Claude Vorhilon

+Claude Vorilhon, who goes by the name Raël, is a French spiritual leader and founder of the Raelian movement.
+Born in 1946, Raël worked as a race car driver, journalist, and singer before claiming to have a spiritual encounter with extraterrestrial beings in 1973.

+According to Raël, these beings instructed him to spread their message of peace and love to humanity and to establish an embassy for them on Earth.
+He founded the Raelian movement in 1974, and it has since grown to become a global organization with thousands of members around the world.

+The Raëlian movement's teachings draw on a mix of science, religion, and philosophy, and emphasize the idea that humans are descended from extraterrestrial beings

 ### Read it for yourself

 📖  [Rael II — Extraterrestrials Took Me To Their Planet](https://wheelofheaven.github.io/rael-two-extraterrestrials-took-me-to-their-planet/)